 - Ensure that a maximum number of Chippewas of Nawash Unceded First Nation band members are approved for assistance under the NPSAP criteria.

 The NPSAP is not a full funding program.
-Students who have educational costs that are higher than the maximum allowences under the NPSAP are encouraged to seek and secure supplementary finacial assistance.
+Students who have educational costs that are higher than the maximum allowances under the NPSAP are encouraged to seek and secure supplementary financial assistance.
 Please see Appendix A for a list of scholarships and bursaries.

 To view or obtain a copy of the NPSAP Policy or Nawash Post Secondary Financial Assistance Application Forms, please see below: